View Stacey Jarvis's Obituary on https://thebrunswicknews.com/ and share memories

 Stacey Jarvis

-Stacey Michelle Knowles Jarvis, 52, of Calhoun, died Monday at Redmond Hospital in Rome.
+Stacey Michelle Knowles Jarvis, age 52, of Calhoun, Ga., passed away Monday evening July 8, 2019, at Redmond Hospital in Rome, Georgia.

+Stacey was born Feb.
+13, 1967 in Brunswick, Ga., daughter of the late Robert L. Knowles, and the late Bonnie Manning Knowles.
+She graduated from Brunswick High School, and had been a resident of Calhoun, Ga., since 2010.
+She leaves many fond memories that will be cherished by all.

+Survivors include her husband Michael S. Jarvis of Calhoun, Ga.; daughter Landy Henderson (Justin) of Brunswick, Ga.; daughter Chelsea Woodard of Brunswick, Ga.; step-daughter Madison Jarvis of Lafayette, Ga.; step-stepson Levi Jarvis of Lafayette, Ga.; sister Tracey Gonzalez (Sidney) of Brunswick, Ga.; brother Robert Knowles Jr. of Waynesboro, Ga.; and brother Christopher Todd Knowles Sr. (Jessica) of Brunswick, Ga., and grandmother Mollie Knowles of Brunswick, Ga.
+She also leaves behind two grandsons, Skylar and Kamren Ray, whom she loved dearly.

-The funeral service will be held at 11 a.m.
-Saturday in the chapel of Edo Miller and Sons Funeral Home with the Revs.
-Tom Maddux and Randy Lamb officiating.
+A funeral service will be conducted at 11 a.m.
+Saturday, July 13, 2019, in the chapel of Edo Miller and Sons Funeral Home with Reverend Tom Maddux, and Reverend Randy Lamb officiating.
 Interment will follow at Evergreen Memorial Cemetery, 110 Stu Daniel Ave., in Brunswick.

+Pallbearers are requested to assemble at the funeral home by 10:45 a.m. on Saturday.
+Pallbearers include Brian Gonzalez, Chance Scherr, Dayne Gomez, Paul Manning, Roy Gentry and Randy Poston.